Elizabeth Lake (Yosemite National Park)

 Elizabeth Lake is a lake, in the area of Tuolumne Meadows, in Yosemite National Park, California.
 It was named for a geologist's niece, one Elizabeth Crow Simmons.
 The lake is at the base of Unicorn Peak, and is also near Johnson Peak.

 The lake is in Tuolumne County, California.

 The hike

-To hike to Elizabeth Lake is 4.6 mi, of perhaps two to the three hours.
+To hike to Elizabeth Lake is 4.6 mi, of perhaps two the three hours.
 One gains perhaps 850 ft.
 As with all sights in Tuolumne, hiking the trail depends on season, usually May until October.

 For the hike, bug spray and sun tan lotion should be used.